mouha003/VBA_Challenge/README.md

 ### Overview of Project

-: Explain the purpose of this analysis.
-Summary: In a summary statement, address the following questions.
 1. What are the advantages or disadvantages of refactoring code?

   `One of the advantages of refactoring code is that the base work is there and all we have to do it tweak some things and solve a smaller portion of the problem rather than the entire problem.
 This is good because you can just focus on a narrowed problem rather than the whole.`